 Workplace Stress Effects

-Managing stress at work is essential for your physical and mental well-being.
+Managing stress at work is essential for your physical and emotional well-being.
 However rewarding your job may be, you need to prioritize self-care.

 Here are some tips on how you can do it: